 Please follow these links for relevant information:

-You must subscribe to and follow the course’s EdStem board (the same one we used for summer placement).
+You must subscribe to and follow the course’s EdStem board.

 You are welcome to post questions to the board.
 When you do, unless you have a particularly good reason for doing so, please make your question private to the course staff.
 If we feel the question is of general interest, we may choose to make it public.

 Please contact us solely through EdStem unless you have a very good reason not to.
 You are, of course, welcome to write course staff directly if you want to discuss a private matter.
 However, please do not write to staff individually for help with coursework: those requests should all go through EdStem.

 The class meets at 11am, US/Eastern, on Mon-Wed-Fri.

 Though you are likely to get the most out of class by attending in person, we recognize that not every can do so (and circumstances can change over the course of the semester).
 Therefore, we will be recording class sessions and posting them on Panopto.
 Recordings will be available a few hours after class finishes.